supertree-toolkit/stk/doc/gui.rst

 In order to construct a supertree the source trees must have sufficient taxonomic overlap; that is at least two taxa in a source tree must occur in at least one other tree.
-The STK allows you to both check and visualise this.
+The STK allows you to both check and visualise this overlap.

 The interface (Fig. :num:`#img-stk-data-overlap-gui`) contains options to select the level of overlap (default is 2), which is the number of taxa trees should